shadichy/yelp_fake/use_cases.md

 ## Therapist Use Cases

 - **UC-08: Register and Create Professional Profile**
-  - **Description**: A new user can register as a therapist and create a professional profile with their credentials, specialization, and other relevant information.
+  - **Description**: A new user can register as a therapist, verify their account via an email link, and create a professional profile with their credentials, specialization, and other relevant information.
   - **Actors**: Therapist, System

 - **UC-09: Manage Availability**